resopmok/BAR_uikeys_collections/FAQ_keybindhelp.md

 	{ "Any+sc_d",     "moveright"    },
 	{ "Any+sc_a",     "moveleft"     },
 ```
-3. If you want to customize a wasdpan set with grid menu, review the Hobo Joe guide here: Coming Soon
+3. If you want to customize a wasdpan set with grid menu, ask @HoboJoe on the BAR official Discord channel #keybind-help.

 ### What is the "mnemonic" layout and should I use it?